whaakman/azure-docs.nl-nl/articles/active-directory/manage-apps/application-sign-in-problem-federated-sso-gallery.md

 ## <a name="certificate-or-key-not-configured"></a>Certificaat of de sleutel niet geconfigureerd

-*Fout AADSTS50003: Er is geen ondertekeningssleutel geconfigureerd.*
+*Fout AADSTS50003: Er is geen ondertekeningssleutel die is geconfigureerd.*

 **Mogelijke oorzaak**